High Rhine

 High Rhine (Hochrhein, /de/; kilometres (Note: The kilometrage of the Rhine begins at the Old Rhine Bridge in the city of Konstanz (Constance) and ends at the Hook of Holland at the North Sea.)
-0 to 167 of the Rhine) is the section of the Rhine between Lake Constance (Bodensee) and the city of Basel, flowing in a general east-to-west direction and forming mostly the Germany–Switzerland border.
+0 to 167 of the Rhine) is the section of the Rhine between Lake Constance (Bodensee) and the city of Basel, flowing in a general westerly direction and forming mostly the Germany–Switzerland border.
 It is the first of four named sections of the Rhine (High Rhine, Upper Rhine, Middle Rhine, Lower Rhine) between Lake Constance and the river delta at the North Sea.

 Name

 The term High Rhine was introduced by scientists in the 19th century.
 Above all geologists tried to differentiate the High Rhine (Hochrhein) linguistically from the Upper Rhine (Rhin Supérieur, Oberrhein).
 Until the 19th century, it was also known as the 'Badisch-Swiss Rhine'.
 It lends its name to the High Rhine Railway line, which to a great extent follows the river to the north of it.